 A golf school is only as good as the long-term improvement it produces.
 One highlight of the Duke Academy of Golf is that each junior will be emailed a personalized instruction video of his or her swing.
-Toward the end of camp, after coach and student have worked together for days, the coach will produce this voiced-over video review, utilizing the renowned V1 computer graphics and freeze-frame analysis.
+Toward the end of camp, after coach and student have worked together, the coach will produce this voiced-over video review, utilizing the renowned V1 computer graphics and freeze-frame analysis.
 This visual review is far superior to any old-fashioned written evaluation.
 The video is designed to give our instruction staying power.

 AN OVERVIEW OF THE ACADEMY

 On registration day, students will have their golf swings videotaped.
 Early taping will provide coaches the opportunity for immediate swing analysis and diagnosis.
 Also on day one, students will experience their first session in their assigned group for the week.
 Each group will consist of approximately eight students, a coach, and an assistant coach.